realagentfour/realagentfour/README.md

-For Ponytown Info check out my Patreon, for more specific info, check out my Strawpage!
+For Ponytown Info check out my Patreon and rentry, for more specific info, check out my Strawpage!
 > Patreon not yet ready